 Hillsborough County maintains three sections of County Road 579, though none are well signed.
-The southernmost portion spurs 4.973 miles south from Florida 674 to the Manatee County line through rural areas.
+The southernmost portion spurs 4.973 miles south from State Road 674 to the Manatee County line through rural areas.
 The middle section travels due north from SR 574 at Mango 6.018 miles to Thonotosassa and U.S. 301.
 The northern component follows Morris Bridge Road 9.746 miles northeast from I-75 and CR 582A (Fletcher Avenue) to the county line, extending northward another 14.17 miles through Pasco County en route to Zephyrhills and Dade City.

 |Hillsborough County Road 579 ends at this rural intersection in Thonotosassa.
 U.S. 301 travels northeast to Hillsborough River State Park and Zephyrhills from the Brandon area.
 Photos taken 11/10/07. |

 ||Hillsborough County Road 579 is vastly unsigned through the Thonotosassa community.
 Pictured here is the southbound beginning as the road departs U.S. 301.
 Photo taken 11/10/07. |

 ||Southbound at Main Street in Thonotosassa.
 Main Street leads east to Fort King Highway and Lake Thonotosassa and west to the beginning of Fowler Avenue at Harney Road.
 Photo taken 11/10/07. |

 ||Hillsborough County Road 579 becomes part of Mango Road on the approach to Sligh Avenue and Tampa Gateway Boulevard.
 Sligh Avenue represents a main east-west street in Tampa, but here it is just a segment on the same latitude that spurs west into rural areas.
 Photo taken 11/10/07. |